bansalkanav/Ultimate-Data-Science-Toolkit---From-Python-Basics-to-GenerativeAI/Module 7 - Deep Learning/02. Training Deep Neural Network/README.md

 **Training a network means finding the best edge weights.**
 This is achieved by feed forwarding a data point and then back propogating using chain rule of derivation.
 While back propogating update the edge weights.

+## Regularization
+Neural Networks have a large architecture (i.e. weights and biases) hence they have a tendency to overfit easily.
+We can apply regularization to get rid of this problem.
+1. Add a regularization term to the loss function.
+	- Lasso Regularization
+	- Ridge Regularization
+2. Dropouts
+	- Randomly remove some interconnections.
+	- Never apply dropout on output layer.
+3. BatchNormalization

 ## How to train a Deep Neural Network?
 1. Preprocess the data.
 2. Input Layer - Depends on the number of features in input data.